wschenk/willschenk.com/content/articles/2014/field-of-dreams-is-25-years-old-and-hasn-t-aged-well/index.md

 As an aside, I'm not really sure that I'm smart enough to read Ralph Waldo Emerson, at least the real thing and not the "well known quotes".
 It's all too damn subtle and I find myself drifting off.
 So many rhythmic sentences that just go on and on, and on, and so on.
 Nietzsche I'm fascinated by, and I've read most of his books multiple times.
 Those I can follow.
 I find something new in them every time.
 In the beginning of his writing, it's clear that Emerson's essays blew Nietzsche's socks off.
 He kept his ragged, annotated, school issued copy of the essays with him throughout his life.
 Based on this alone I'm sure good old _Waldo_ deserves his place in the pantheon but in this go-go-go world I just can't get a grasp on it.

 The actual Emerson quote that the mousetrap thing started our as is:

-> If a man has good corn or wood, or boards, or pigs, to sell, or can make better chairs or knives, crucibles or church organs, than anybody else, you will find a broad hard-beaten road to his house, though it be in the woods.
+<blockquote class="blockquote">If a man has good corn or wood, or boards, or pigs, to sell, or can make better chairs or knives, crucibles or church organs, than anybody else, you will find a broad hard-beaten road to his house, though it be in the woods.</blockquote>

 Such poetry!
 Such rhythm!
 Such circumlocution!
 Yes yes, totally!
 Not precisely sure what I can take from Emerson here, as like _an action item_, but I'm certainly jazzed up about it!
 Just like _If you build it, he will come._